enklu/enklu.github.io/docs/API/Elements.md

 }
 ```

-It's also important to note that when searching for Vines, ID's are defined in the vine and you won't need to filter to search for them.
+It's also important to note that when searching for Vines, ID's are defined in the Vine and you won't need to use a filter to search for them.
 ```js
 <?Vine>